git-rebase(1) — Linux manual page

 -s <strategy>, --strategy=<strategy>

 Use the given merge strategy, instead of the default ort.
+This

-This implies --merge.
+implies --merge.

-Because git rebase replays each commit from the working
+Because git rebase replays each commit from the working branch

-from the <branch>, which makes little sense.
+<branch>, which makes little sense.

 See also INCOMPATIBLE OPTIONS below.